Reading time: | 15 min |

 If the result is blank, you do not have a processor with BFloat16.

 BFloat16 provides improved performance and smaller memory footprint with the same dynamic range.
-You may see a slight drop in model inference accuracy with BFloat16, but the impact is acceptable for the majority of applications.
+You might experience a drop in model inference accuracy with BFloat16, but the impact is acceptable for the majority of applications.

 You can use an environment variable to enable BFloat16: